MicrosoftDocs/cloud-adoption-framework/docs/ready/considerations/automation-considerations.md

 are executed.
 This will help developers check their code early (often referred to as **fail fast** or **shift-left testing**) for errors that could potentially cause issues if deployed to production.
 Depending on the branching strategy that the team has, a change to an important branch, such as `dev` or `test` should trigger deployments to different environments.
 With the final stage running after an approval to change the code in `main`, leading to a change being deployed to production.
-This way of treating production code give the team a **Single source of truth** for what is running in their environments.
+This way of treating production code gives the team a **Single source of truth** for what is running in each environment.

 - To get to the point where the platform is fully self-healing and provides self-service for workload teams, the platform team needs to seek to **automate everything**
   (often referred to as **Extreme Automation**) such as provisioning, configuration and management of the platform and the provisioning of landing zone